Quick start

 What should I double-check before trusting the answer?

 This is a simplified copper resistance estimate.
 Temperature, strand type, material, connections, and code rules can change real behavior.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why is conductor count usually 2?